Tackling the invaders

-The Tackling the Invaders project will include developing a strategy to control invasive species in Cumbernauld, undertaking survey work to identify where the problem areas are now, and liaising with landowners to coordinate actions to control them.
+The Tackling the Invaders project included developing a strategy to control invasive species in Cumbernauld, undertaking survey work to identify where the problem areas are now, and liaising with landowners to coordinate actions to control them.

-The strategy will be produced by Cumbernauld Living Landscape project team with support from North Lanarkshire Council biodiversity officers.
-Survey work will involve a combination of professional and trained voluntary input, and the project partners will use their combined influence to work with other landowners and statutory bodies to coordinate control of these invasive species.
+The strategy was produced by Cumbernauld Living Landscape project team, with support from North Lanarkshire Council biodiversity officers.
+Survey work involved a combination of professional and trained voluntary input, and the project partners used their combined influence to work with other landowners and statutory bodies to coordinate control of these invasive species.

 - Cutting down dogwood and weaving the cut branches into habitat piles raised off ground.